rajshahdev/stockwatch/readme.md

 ### Introduction

-In this repo, i'm going to make a quick and simple webpage using Python Flask, jQuery and Bootstrap.
-This is a simple back-end for freont-end style microservice, except that I're also hosting a single-page app with the same API.
+In this repo, i'm going to make a quick and simple webpage using Python Flask, Bootstrap.
+This is a simple back-end for freont-end style microservice.

 This simple Python based microservice using Flask will returns stock quote and historical data.
 I'll also make a quick website using Flask's template system, called Jinja to make an easy Bootstrap 4 site.
 The site will feature a graph of the stock's performance over the period of 12 months.